keerfish/ZSE-GAN/README.md

 sections near the top and bottom of the output z-stack are indistinguishable from those of the horizontal sections close to the center of the input stack.
 At the same time, the output does not introduce new cellular structures.

-**Note:** <br />
+## Important Information
 For a detailed explanation of the principles and implementation, please refer to the [ZSE GAN](https://github.com/keerfish/ZSE-GAN/blob/main/ZSE_GAN.pdf).
 This method was developed in collaboration with my colleagues Timo Dickscheid and Eric Upschult as part of a submission created three years ago.
-The well-crafted and professional introduction was written by Timo, while Eric provided significant support for the idea and discussions.
-I completed the remaining sections and coding.
-Ultimately, I convinced Timo and Eric to forgo submitting the paper because I was dissatisfied with the quantitative analysis, which lacked strong and solid theoretical support.
+The well-crafted and professional introduction was written by Timo, while Eric provided valuable support for the idea and discussions.
+I completed the remaining sections and the coding.
+Ultimately, I persuaded Timo and Eric not to submit the paper, as I was dissatisfied with the quantitative analysis, which lacked clear, strong, and solid theoretical support.